NicholasHudsonIT/Active-Directory-Home-Lab/README.md

 <img src="https://i.imgur.com/M7g33ty.png"/>
 After the Windows Setup is complete our VM will restart.
 Once our system is back up we will create a password for our Admin account.
 To keep it simple during this lab use "Password1" for all our passwords.
 Our server is now set up.
 <br />
+Next, we will set up our IP addressing.
+If you remember our diagram we have 2 NICs: One dedicated to the internet and the other dedicated for our internal network.
+The one on the internet will automatically get an IP Address from your home network so we don't have to do anything for that one.
+But for our Internal Network we will have to set it up manually.
+To begin we'll click the "Network" icon at the bottom right of our desktop.
+Select Netowork > Change adapter options.
+Here you'll see two networks that we'll have to distinguish in order to establish the internal network.
+Rename your internet and internal connections so that they are easily identifiable.
 </p>
 <img src="https://i.imgur.com/kvcm2cY.jpg" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>